 With all that said, here’s our list of the best VPNs for DOTA 2:

-ExpressVPN is one of the fastest VPNs on the market, offering buffer-free streaming, fast downloads, and seamless browsing.
+ExpressVPN offers buffer-free streaming, fast downloads, and seamless browsing.
 And with a 3,000+ server network across 94 countries, finding a high-speed connection for DOTA 2 won’t be a problem.
 ExpressVPN also gives you unlimited bandwidth, no speed caps or throttling, and zero restrictions on P2P networks or torrents.
 A built-in speed test can help you make sure you have the fastest connection available, too.

 256-bit AES encryption over OpenVPN – military-grade stuff – keeps your data safe and secure, and helps you stay hidden from prying eyes.
 5 total encryption protocols give you options to choose from so you can connect to just about any server and get through most every censorship firewall or geo-blocked content.
 And with a DNS leak test and automatic kill switch, your data will stay safe from leaks and accidental drops.